 Can I purchase a TravelStar Trip Cancellation Plan?

 Yes, as long as your policy was still in effect when you started your quarantine.
 We'll automatically extend your policy for 72 hours after you’ve been discharged or deemed fit to travel as long as your policy was still effective when you went into isolation or quarantine.
-Please make sure to contact GMS Travel Assistance service toll free at: 1.800.459.6604 or collect: 905.762.5196.
+Please make sure to contact GMS Travel Assistance toll free at: 1.800.459.6604 or collect: 905.762.5196.